dotnet/docs-maui/docs/user-interface/handlers/index.md

 A *command mapper* defines what Actions to take when the cross-platform control sends commands to native views.
 They're similar to property mappers, but allow for additional data to be passed.
 Commands, in this context, doesn't mean `ICommand` implementations.
 Instead, a command is just an instruction, and optionally its data, that's sent to a native view.
 The command mapper is a `Dictionary` that maps the cross-platform control's command to their associated Actions.
 Each handler then provides implementations of the Actions, which manipulate the native view API.
 This ensures that when a cross-platform control sends a command to its native view, the native view is updated as required.
 For example, when a `ScrollView` is scrolled, the `ScrollViewHandler` uses a command mapper to invoke an Action that accepts a scroll position argument.
 The Action then instructs the underlying native view to scroll to that position.

 The advantage of using *mappers* to update native views is that native views can be decoupled from cross-platform controls.
-This removes the need for native views to subscribe to cross-platform control events.
+This removes the need for native views to subscribe to and unsubscribe from cross-platform control events.
 It also allows for easy customization because mappers can be modified without subclassing.

 ## Handler lifecycle